Statistics and Readability Scores

 These measures are not reliable for short documents (below 100 words) but can provide excellent insight into longer texts.

-Text Inspector uses three popular methods to calculate the readability of a text, using some of the data highlighted above.
+Text Inspector uses three popular methods to calculate the readability of a text, using some of the statistics discussed above.
 These are:

-This measure is calculated according to a ratio of total words, sentences and syllables as described here.
-Easier texts will have higher measures (up to 120) while more difficult texts will score lower (below 40).
+This measure is calculated according to a ratio of total words, sentences and syllables using the formula below: Easier texts will have higher measures (up to 120) while more difficult texts will score lower (below 40).

 – Flesch-Kincaid Grade